Agnico Eagle Mines (AEM) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the gold mining company had gained 6.39% over the past month.
-This has outpaced the Basic Materials sector's loss of 2.51% and the S&P 500's gain of 0.3% in that time.
+Heading into today, shares of the gold mining company had gained 12.15% over the past month, outpacing the Basic Materials sector's loss of 2.06% and the S&P 500's gain of 0.07% in that time.

-Wall Street will be looking for positivity from Agnico Eagle Mines as it approaches its next earnings report date.
-This is expected to be April 27, 2023.
-In that report, analysts expect Agnico Eagle Mines to post earnings of $0.39 per share.
-This would mark a year-over-year decline of 36.07%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.3 billion, down 1.91% from the year-ago period.
+Agnico Eagle Mines will be looking to display strength as it nears its next earnings release, which is expected to be April 27, 2023.
+In that report, analysts expect Agnico Eagle Mines to post earnings of $0.34 per share.
+This would mark a year-over-year decline of 44.26%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.3 billion, down 1.91% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.76 per share and revenue of $6 billion.
-These totals would mark changes of -23.48% and +4.58%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.63 per share and revenue of $5.96 billion, which would represent changes of -29.13% and +3.74%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Agnico Eagle Mines.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Agnico Eagle Mines.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 19.27% lower.
-Agnico Eagle Mines currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 10.83% lower.
+Agnico Eagle Mines currently has a Zacks Rank of #5 (Strong Sell).

-In terms of valuation, Agnico Eagle Mines is currently trading at a Forward P/E ratio of 28.11.
-This valuation marks a premium compared to its industry's average Forward P/E of 18.73.
+Investors should also note Agnico Eagle Mines's current valuation metrics, including its Forward P/E ratio of 31.61.
+This valuation marks a premium compared to its industry's average Forward P/E of 20.79.

-We can also see that AEM currently has a PEG ratio of 28.11.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Mining - Gold was holding an average PEG ratio of 3.08 at yesterday's closing price.
+Meanwhile, AEM's PEG ratio is currently 31.61.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Mining - Gold was holding an average PEG ratio of 3.34 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report